QuantumMechanics/XEMsign/README.md

 - If NEM.js is present in your folder
 - If you have deleted access.json after encryption.

-If still not working, you need to install Express, Secure-conf and MySQL:
+If still not working, you need to install Express and Secure-conf:

 - Express: npm install express
 - Secure-conf: npm install secure-conf
-- Mysql: npm install mysql

 # Warning